isomerpages/moe-ast-moehc/_school-histories/Schools/Kent Ridge Secondary School.md

 Guided by the school philosophy, ‘Every Student Counts’, and the school values of fitness, integrity, respect and excellence, KRSS nurtures the heart, ignites passion and strengthens the will so that every student has the ‘Heart of a Saint, Passion of an Inventor and Will of an Olympian’.

 Throughout the years, KRSS has provided a quality and holistic education for students.
 In 2006, the school held its first Combined Performing Arts Concert the Singapore Polytechnic Convention Centre.
-The event was renamed _Vivace!_ in 2014.
+The event was renamed&nbsp;_Vivace!_&nbsp;in 2014.
 Overseas service learning trips were introduced in 2008.
 The school places strong emphasis on character and values inculcation through explicit teaching and experiential learning platforms such as values-in-action projects.
 In addition, the school sets aside a day each year for the whole school to do their part for the community.
 This initiative, known as the KR Hands-On Day, was introduced in 2009.

 In 2015, the school introduced its Learning for Life Programme in sports and outdoor education, known as ‘EVOKE!@KR’ (Educational Values of Olympism at Kent Ridge).
 This programme provides students with outdoor experiential learning opportunities, such as level-wide camps to develop their character and values as well as strengthen their people skills.
 In 2016, in line with Singapore’s initiative to build a Smart Nation and better prepare students for the future, the school introduced its Applied Learning Programme in the domain of science, technology, engineering and mathematics (STEM), known as ‘Developing Computational Thinking through Robotics’.
 It provides learning opportunities for students to apply their knowledge and skills in STEM to solve real-world problems.